frank113/R202/README.md

 + Professor Rebecca Nugent
 + Professor Gordon Weinberg

-I would also like to cite Kayla Frisoli, the author of many existing vignettes.
+I would also like to cite Howard Seltman, author of some functionality and Kayla Frisoli, author of some vignettes.